 One big caveat...

 Although she discusses gender variance and LGBTQ+ family-building, she chooses to use gendered language (mother/woman) to refer to those birthing a child.
-We emailed her to ask if she would like to comment before we published this blog, and she wrote us back with enthusiasm that same day.
+I emailed her to ask if she would like to comment before I published this blog, and she wrote me back with enthusiasm that same day.
 Here's the full text of her response, for you to interpret as you'd like:

 "Thanks for reaching out, and for spreading the word and enthusiasm for the book — really means the world to me.
 And thank you for this question — it's an important one and I appreciate the opportunity to address it: It was always important to me that I acknowledge and include gender diversity and a discussion of how people of all genders give birth.
 As a woman of color, I am personally aware of how mainstream feminism and conversations about pregnancy and parenting leave many of us out.
 So I couldn't write a feminist book on pregnancy that did not include people outside of the gender binary.
 But your criticism of my reliance on the words 'woman' and 'mother' is fair — and appreciated!
 Writing and publishing this book was a balancing act incorporating my perspective, the perspective of other parents and care providers, as well as the input of my publisher.
 As a writer, I know words have meaning and that the ones we use matter.
 While I am working to be more expansive and inclusive in my language (not just with gender, but also with terms such as 'pregnancy loss,' which I prefer to 'miscarriage,' as well as 'natural' childbirth, which is applicable to all birth!), I am always still learning — and trying to do better."

-We are certainly grateful to Garbes for responding so politely and promptly to our inquiry, and are glad to have opened up a conversation about the importance of language.
-And, it turns out, we strongly agree with her about how we label things like "pregnancy loss" and unmedicated birth.
+I am certainly grateful to Garbes for responding so politely and promptly to my inquiry, and am glad to have opened up a conversation about the importance of language.
+And, it turns out, I strongly agree with her about how we label things like "pregnancy loss" and unmedicated birth.

 Publication information: Garbes, Angela.
 2018.
 Like a Mother: A Feminist Journey through the Science and Culture of Pregnancy.
 New York: Harper Wave.